Overcoming the Challenge of Unstructured Information

 So how can you begin to overcome the challenge?
 One place to start is to differentiate between structured and unstructured information clearly.
 We can do this in several key ways – and we need to because how we manage information is significantly influenced by whether it is structured or unstructured.

 Structured information has a fixed structure, hence the name, and refers to information that consists fundamentally of columns and rows of data in a table, or spread across several or many linked tables.
 A spreadsheet is a simple example of this.
-A form could also be considered structured insofar as the purpose of most forms is to gather information that is then put into this sort of a structure.
+A form could also be considered structured insofar as the purpose of most forms is to gather the information that is then put into this sort of structure.
 Most structured data is stored and managed in a database.
 In fact, most information repositories are a combination of this sort of structured data and someplace to store the binary files associated with them.

 In contrast, unstructured information is much more variable both in format and in content.
 Consider a contract, or a project initiation document, or a personnel review.
 Each of these simple examples might be created or captured in a variety of formats.
-While each might have some rules that guide their content, all of these documents will vary greatly in terms of their form, format, content and context to the business.
+While each might have some rules that guide their content, all of these documents will vary greatly in terms of their form, format, content, and context to the business.

 Capturing Structured and Unstructured Information

 Capturing structured information is accomplished in several ways.
 Data can be input manually or extracted from structured forms.
 It can also be extracted through some sort of structured output from another system – for example, an HR or accounting application.
-There may be some requirement to transform the data from one syntax to another, but structured applications in the form of databases are designed to ingest structured content and apply appropriate access controls, business rules and logic, and lifecycle management.
+There may be some requirements to transform the data from one syntax to another, but structured applications in the form of databases are designed to ingest structured content and apply appropriate access controls, business rules and logic, and lifecycle management.

 But capturing unstructured information is more challenging.
-A common example is email.
+A common example is an email.
 Email may appear to have structure and context, as it is addressed to people and sits in an inbox, or maybe in a filing category in the inbox or private folders.
 But the emails in a user’s email system are not controlled.
 There are no rules to the retention and disposition of the information over time.

 Current practice is usually to send emails to those who need it, and more often than not, also to those who may only be interested in the content.
 This creates many copies and reduces the likelihood and possibility of control.